NatWeiss/RapidGame/README.md

 	sudo npm install rapidgame -g

-Or, on Windows leave off the `sudo` and use an administrative console:
+Or, on Windows leave off the `sudo`:

 	npm install rapidgame -g

-And, create a cocos2d-x game named "HeckYeah":
+And, create a cocos2d-x game named "HeckYeah".
+Make sure to run Command Prompt or Cygwin as administrator when doing this on Windows!

 	rapidgame create cocos2dx "HeckYeah" org.myorg.heckyeah